Democrats are crying foul as House Republicans sort key committee assignments

 McCarthy rejected a request from House Minority Leader Hakeem Jeffries to keep Schiff and Swalwell on the committee.
 Both members previously served on the panel — with Schiff serving as chair from 2019 to 2022 — and both were involved in the investigations and impeachments of former President Donald Trump.

-As House Speaker, McCarthy has authority to approve or reject spots on the intelligence committee because it is a "select" committee, while positions on standing committees ultimately require a vote of the House.
-Republicans who support the move cited former House Speaker Nancy Pelosi's refusal to seat several members to the select committee investigating the January 6th attack on the Capitol.
+As House speaker, McCarthy has authority to approve or reject spots on the intelligence committee because it is a "select" committee, while positions on standing committees ultimately require a vote of the House.
+Republicans who support the move cited former House Speaker Nancy Pelosi's refusal to seat several members to the select committee investigating the Jan.
+6 attack on the Capitol.

 In a letter to Jeffries, McCarthy said the intel committee under Schiff "severely undermined its primary national security and oversight missions — ultimately leaving our nation less safe."
 On Tuesday, McCarthy cited a report that Swalwell was targeted by a Chinese spy in 2014.